wildthink/SwiftRuntime/Create a Swift Runtime with Sourcery.md

 ## Create a Swift Runtime with Sourcery

 Perhaps the most important feature of Objective-C (ObjC) is its reflection API; a programmer interface, available at runtime, that provides access to an object's structure and class hierarchy by a string-name.
 This includes the names and types of every property, the names of every method with the type of every parameter, and the name of every Class and its ancestry.
-It wasn't the first language to provide this nor the last but in its day it demonstrated a significant advantage in the creation of robust tooling like Interface Builder and advanced libraries like the Enterprise Objects Framework (EOF).
+It wasn't the first language to provide this nor the last but in its day it demonstrated a significant advantage in the creation of robust tooling like Interface Builder and advanced libraries like the Enterprise Objects Framework (EOF, a predecessor of CoreData).

 At that time, we had to rely on the creators and developers of the compiler to provide new features if we could hope for anything at all.
-Today, Swift has Mirrors.
+Today, Swift has [Mirrors](https://developer.apple.com/documentation/swift/mirror).
 These are useful but are limited in comparison to the runtime of ObjC (and other languages).
 For these core components and features, we still have to rely on the language/compiler community because they have access to the data structures that define and specify the structure of the Types and Classes we create.

 But I want what I want and I want it now.
 And I want it in Swift.